gpnlab/Privilege-Recognition-Task/README.md

 ## 08/31 Week Tasks:
 1. Add suport for more question types (slider)
-2. Test out the bias a little more
+2. Test out the bias thresholds
 3. Save the question and answers to json rather than csv

 ## Completed: